 2014.03.02 - In the last image group, the mold to the left had some difficulties with the pattern.
 I think when I made the mother mold, water from the Ultracal must have seeped into the end grain of the bamboo running gates and then into the pattern, causing it to warp.
 I attempted to flatten the piece before molding the second half.
 So, Make sure the end grain is always sealed!

 2015.01.24 - Video Added!
 See how castings are made and finally assembled.

-2015.02.07 - Noticed that after doing the video that I was using really old urethane resin.
-Interesting property of the material is that it yellows with age (exposure to UV radiation).
-Also when it is setting up, it expands.
-This ended up being the reason why molds were loosening at the flashing lines.
-The newer resin isn't having expansion problems and newly cast pieces are fitting perfectly.
-They must be left in the molds overnight, to prevent distortion of the piece though.
+2015.02.07 - I noticed that after doing the video that I was using old urethane resin.
+An interesting property of the material is that it yellows with age (exposure to UV radiation).
+Also, when it is setting up, it expands.
+This property ended up being the reason why molds were loosening at the flashing lines.
+The newer resin isn't having expansion problems, and newly cast pieces are fitting correctly.
+They must be left in the molds overnight to prevent distortion of the part.

 2015.08.14 - Multiple rough castings from molds for a crank and gear system.
-I realized at some point that the other resin I was using was quite old and was causing the expansion, discussed in the video.
+I realized that the other resin I was using was quite old and was causing the expansion.
 The new (whiter) castings don't exhibit this problem.
-The only thing wrong with using old resin is that it's yellowish and it expands when catalyzing.
+The only thing wrong with using old resin is that it's yellowish, and it expands when catalyzing.
 These will need to be cleaned up before any assembly takes place.